djbclark/OSCAR-code-sleep-apnea/CONTRIBUTING.md

 ### How Do I Develop in a Branch?

 0. Create your own fork of the repo and configure it to stay up-to-date with the upstream repo.
-	* Go to https://gitlab.com/pholy/OSCAR-code and click on "Fork".
+	* Go to https://gitlab.com/pholy/OSCAR-code and click on "Fork" in the top right of the project page..
 	* In your fork's sidebar, go to **Settings > Repository** and expand "Mirror a repository".
 	* Enter "https://gitlab.com/pholy/OSCAR-code" for the repository URL, make sure the mirror is set to "Pull" and then click "Mirror repository".